-To run the provided code, you will need two things, your API Key, and the Job ID for the job you want to run locally.
+To run the provided code, you will need three things, your API Key, the name of the gear, and the Job ID for the job you want to run locally.

 - API Key: Your API Key can be found on the Profile Page from within the Flywheel UI.